Baptistou/CMDSearch/README.md

  Displays all files inside the current directory and all subdirectories.

  SEARCH FILE %TEMP%
- Displays all elements inside the Window temporary folder.
+ Displays all elements inside the Window temporary directory.

  SEARCH FILE "test" "a file name" .txt
  Searches for text files and files with a name containing the strings "test" or